530 Temple Avenue North

-The Fayette Civic Center is a beautiful and spacious renovation of the old Fayette Grammar School built in 1930.
-The Center has the character of an older building yet furnishes the conveniences of our time and life style.
-It provides our community with full service capabilities for meetings, banquets, weddings, family reunions, seminars or other special events.
+The Fayette Civic Center is a beautiful renovation of the old Fayette Grammar School built in 1930.
+The Center retains the character of an older building while providing the conveniences of the current time and life style.
+As home of the Fayette Art Museum there are many pieces of art adorning the facility.
+It serves the community of Fayette with full service capabilities for meetings, banquets, weddings, family reunions, seminars or other special events.
+Several seating arrangements include:

-- Large Dining Room Seating capacity up to 86.
+- Large Dining Room accommodating up to 86 people.

-- Small Dining Room Seating for 20 to 30.
+- Small Dining Room Seating for gatherings of 20 to 30.

 - Conference Room for small meetings up to 12.

-- Meeting Room Seating accommodations auditorium style or seating at Conference tables.
+- Meeting Room seating accommodations are also available for auditorium style or seating at Conference tables.

-- Large Auditorium Includes stage, lighting, sound, screen and projector with seating for 365.
+- Large Auditorium includes stage, lighting, sound, screen and projector with seating for 365 attendees.